R1quelme/R1quelme/README.md

 🇧🇷 Born in Minas Gerais, Brazil <br>

 - 🔭 I'm currently working on web development projects in a company
-- 🌱 I am currently learning and improving in PHP, Node, React, JS and BD
+- 🌱 I am currently learning and improving in PHP, Node, React, React Native, JS and BD
 - 👯 My learning is based on creating projects and contributing to the open source community
 - 💬 Wanna chat about programmation?